Hillary Clinton: Domestic policy

-Accepting the scientific consensus on climate change, Clinton supports cap-and-trade, and opposed the Keystone XL pipeline.
+Clinton accepts the scientific consensus on climate change and supports cap-and-trade, and opposed the Keystone XL pipeline.
 She supported "equal pay for equal work", to address current shortfalls in how much women are paid to do the same jobs men do.
 Clinton has explicitly focused on family issues and supports universal preschool.
 These programs would be funded by proposing tax increases on the wealthy, including a "fair share surcharge".
 Clinton supported the Affordable Care Act and would have added a "public option" that competed with private insurers and enabled people "50 or 55 and up" to buy into Medicare.

 LGBT rights

-On LGBT rights, she supports the right to same-sex marriage, a position that has changed throughout her political career.
+Clinton supports the right to same-sex marriage, a position that has developed throughout her political career.
 In 2000, she was against such marriages altogether.
 In 2006, she said only that she would support a state's decision to permit same-sex marriages, but opposed federally amending the Constitution to permit same-sex marriage.
-While running for president in 2007, she again reiterated her opposition to same-sex marriage, although expressed her support of civil unions.
+While running for president in 2007, she again reiterated her opposition to same-sex marriage, although she expressed her support of civil unions.
 2013 marked the first time that Clinton expressed support for a national right to same-sex marriage.
-In 2000, she was the first spouse of a US president to march in an LGBT pride parade.
 In 2016, she was the first major-party presidential candidate ever to write an op-ed for an LGBT newspaper, the Philadelphia Gay News.

 Immigration

 Clinton held that allowing undocumented immigrants to have a path to citizenship "[i]s at its heart a family issue", and expressed support for Obama's Deferred Action for Parental Accountability (DAPA) program, which would allow up to five million undocumented immigrants to gain deferral of deportation and authorization to legally work in the United States.
-However, in 2014, Clinton stated that unaccompanied children crossing the border "should be sent back."
+However, in 2014, Clinton stated that unaccompanied children crossing the border "should be sent back".
 She opposed and criticized Trump's call to temporarily ban Muslims from entering the United States.